9 Things Ghosting Says About You

 2. What ghosting says about you is that you’re fickle-minded

 But in my opinion, these habits are cut from the same cloth.
-Ghosting is just as bad as cheating on someone because you are mentally torturing your (ex) partner in both these situations.
+Ghosting is just as bad as cheating on someone because you are mentally torturing the other person in both situations.
 You need to realize that what ghosting someone says about you is that you don’t care about people’s feelings at all.
 You are easily influenced and can’t make up your mind.

 3. Questionable morality

 Ghosting in a relationship means actively causing the other person pain.
-And no matter how much you tell yourself that it is for the best, it isn’t.
-It not only has a negative impact on the person you ghost but you as well.
-Negating the effects of ghosting someone is living in denial.
+And no matter how much you tell yourself that it is for the best or you have good reasons to ghost someone, it isn’t.
+It not only hurts the person you ghost but you as well.
 What ghosting says about you is that you might have a weak conscience.

 Have you ever been ghosted?

-What ghosting says about you is that you might have abandonment issues.
+A tendency of ghosting people indicates that you might have abandonment issues.
 Usually, when you are eager to leave, it is because you are afraid your partner might leave you one day.
-Ghosting for attention is your way of dealing with this fear of rejection.
-You are not comfortable with the thought that they could ever leave and so you never commit.
-You leave before they can.
+Ghosting is your way of dealing with this fear of rejection.
+You are not comfortable with the thought that your partner can leave you whenever they want and so you hold yourself back from investing emotionally or committing to them.
+You may prefer ghosting someone you love to waiting for the other shoe to drop—which, given your insecurities, is always a looming fear in your mind.

 Related Reading: How Do You Tell Someone You Are Not Interested In Dating?